D2-mods/Better-IWD-Pregen/README.md

 > Suppress Extra Difficulty Damage=1

 - IWD1: modifies both damage and XP bonus (they can't be changed separately)
-- IWD2: includes exe patch by Bubb (required for damage adjust to work)
+- IWD2: includes exe patch by Bubb (required for damage adjust to work), this patch is installed with both options.

 --

 </details>